geeksforsocialchange/faceloader/README.md

 2. Set a directory to write the ics calendar file to
 3. Press "Submit" and be patient

-The settings will be saved, the ical file will be shown in the output, and the events will be written to files
+The settings will be saved, a list of discovered events will be shown, and the events will be written to files

-Leave the application running in the background and it will continue to update the ics event files every hour (you must submit the form if you make any changes to the list of facebook pages)
+If you leave the application running in the background, it will continue to update the ics event files every hour (you must submit the form if you make any changes to the list of facebook pages)

+### Using the ics files

+The ics files that are generated include the next five events listed on each given Facebook page.
+You can open these in your favourite calendar application (Outlook, Google Calendar, etc.)

+If you want to share them more publicly, you can do so using [Dropbox](https://help.dropbox.com/files-folders/share/view-only-access) or [Google Drive](https://www.google.com/drive/download/)

 ## Development